|

 behaviour and responses during your everyday life,

 outside of hypnosis.
+For example, suppose

 your goal is to be able to feel more calm and relaxed in